 Pictured Recipe: Chicken Sausage and Peppers

 Fresh, roasted or dried and ground into complex sauces and pastes, peppers add color to Mediterranean dishes.
-And good nutrition: all types are rich in vitamins A and C, fiber, folate, beta carotene and vitamin K. Red peppers also deliver lycopene, as well as lutein and zeaxanthin—protective against macular degeneration.
+And good nutrition: all types are rich in vitamins A and C, fiber, folate, beta carotene and vitamin K. Red peppers also deliver lycopene—as well as lutein and zeaxanthin—which can protect against macular degeneration.

 Pictured Recipe: Lemon-Garlic Shrimp over Orzo with Zucchini

-Wherever Mediterraneans live close to the sea, seafood is a staple protein in their diets; any and all kinds of shellfish and fish are celebrated, often several in the same dish.
+Wherever those in the Mediterranean live close to the sea, seafood is a staple protein in their diets.
+Shellfish and fish of all kinds are celebrated, often several in the same dish.
 While fattier types like tuna supply heart-healthy omega-3 fatty acids, lean specimens like shrimp, squid and sea bass provide ample protein, niacin and selenium.

 Pictured Recipe: One-Pan Chicken Parmesan Pasta

-It's hard to believe these now-ubiquitous orbs weren't native to the Mediterranean region (grazie, Columbus); they're staples in every cook's larder, fresh, canned and in paste form.
-Tomatoes are packed with vitamin C and lycopene, a heart-protective antioxidant that may also help prevent some cancers (particularly prostate).
-Plus they're versatile enough to enjoy every day.
+It's hard to believe these now-ubiquitous orbs weren't native to the Mediterranean region; they're staples in every cook's larder, fresh, canned and in paste form.
+Tomatoes are packed with vitamin C and lycopene, a heart-protective antioxidant that may help prevent some cancers (particularly prostate).
+Plus, they're versatile enough to enjoy every day.